pT-Scripts/pT-PreBot/README.md

 **Description:**
 pT-PreBot is a tool designed for searching pre releases fetched from your MySQL database.
-It includes MySQL database connectivity and IRC integration for real-time interaction.
+It includes MySQL database connectivity and IRC/TCL integration for real-time interaction for your eggdrop.
 + PreDB.net API Search

 **Commands:**